Drilling into Europa would be a huge engineering challenge. To demonstrate, I’ll calculate the required energy to pierce Europa’s ice surface.

 - Melting through the ice sheet

-- Melting the ice sheet with a lid covering the hole opening
+- Melting through the ice sheet with a lid covering the hole opening

 Method #1: Drilling into the ice sheet

-Step #1: Calculate the mass of the ice column we need to remove.
+Step #1: We’ll start by calculating the mass of the ice column we need to remove.
 Picture a 1-meter wide, 25-kilometer long ice column.

 = potential energy

 At −75 °C and under near-vacuum conditions of 10−6 bar, ice sublimation should occur in theory.
 Europa has a surface pressure of 10−12 bar, and a surface temperature of -160°C.

-To that end, we calculate the energy required to heat the column of ice
+The energy required to heat the ice column is

 = energy required to increase the temperature